Beverley Randolph: Early and family life

-Randolph was the second son of four children born to the former Lucille Bolling and her husband, Peter Randolph, a customs collector and clerk of the House of Burgesses, who was the son of William Randolph II.
-Father was associated with Turkey Island, a plantation in the James River in Henrico County in what was at the time the Colony of Virginia.
-However, this boy was born at the Chatsworth plantation in Henrico County.
+Randolph was the second son of four children born to Lucille Bolling and her husband, Peter Randolph, a customs collector and clerk of the House of Burgesses, who was the son of William Randolph II.
+Yorkshire emigrant Willliam Randolph (1651-1711) had founded the Turkey Island Randolph family.
+Peter was associated with Turkey Island, a plantation in the James River in Henrico County in what was at the time the Colony of Virginia.
+However, Beverley was born at the Chatsworth plantation in Henrico County.
 His elder brother, William Randolph married Mary Skipwith, and their younger brother Robert Randolph (1760-1825) married Elizabeth Carter, the daughter of "King" Carter.
 Their sister Ann Bolling Randolph married William Fitzhugh.

 Randolph was educated at The College of William and Mary, like many of his ancestors and relatives, and graduated in 1771, then served on the board of visitors in 1784.

-This Beverley Randolph married Martha (Patty) Cocke in 1775.
+Beverley Randolph married Martha (Patty) Cocke in 1775.
 They had a daughter, Lucy Bolling Randolph, who married her distant cousin William Randolph (b.
-1769), who was descended from Thomas Randolph of Tuckahoe plantation (1683-1729) rather than the slightly older Yorkshire emigrant Willliam Randolph (1651-1711) who had founded the Turkey Island Randolph family.
+1769), who was descended from Thomas Randolph of Tuckahoe plantation (1683-1729).
 Complicating matters, he had had the same first name (honoring great grandfather Peter Beverley) as his father's elder brother.
 That man, who was born in 1706 and represented Charles City County and the College of William and Mary at various times in the House of Burgesses, died at Yorktown, Virginia in 1770.
-That man's second wife and widow was the former Elizabeth Lightfoot, who then remarried, to Robert Burwell.
+That man's second wife and widow was Elizabeth Lightfoot, who then remarried to Robert Burwell.
 His great nephew (son of his elder brother William's son Peter Randoph, who had married James Southall) also had the same name but married Sarah Rutherford, did not serve in statewide office, and their child died very young.